A salty ocean is lurking beneath the surface of Jupiter’s largest moon, Ganymede, scientists using…

 A powerful telescope in Chile has imaged the largest yellow star ever discovered.

-The star, called HR 5171 A, shines 12,000 light-years from Earth in the center of a new image released today.
+The star, called HR 5171 A, shines 12,000 light-years from Earth in the center of a new image released.
 Known as a “yellow hypergiant,” The star is more than 1,300 times the diameter of the sun, much larger than scientists expected after earlier observations, European Southern Observatory officials said in a statement.
 You cansee the yellow hypergiant in a new video from ESO as well.

 The new measurements place the star as one of the top 10 largest stars ever discovered.
 Scientists using ESO’s Very Large Telescope Interferometer to observe the star got another surprise as well.
 HR 5171 A is actually part of a double star system, with its companion orbiting extremely close to the hypergiant.

 HR 5171 A is 50 percent larger than the red supergiant Betelgeuse, the star that makes up one of the constellation Orion’s shoulders.
 Only 12 yellow hypergiants have been found in the Milky Way, and they are in an unstable stage of life, according to ESO.
 Yellow hypergiants are rapidly changing, and shoot out material that forms a large atmosphere around the star.

 “The new observations also showed that this star has a very close binary partner, which was a real surprise,” Olivier Chesneau, a scientist of the Observatoire de la Côte d’Azur in France working with the VLT said in a statement.
 “The two stars are so close that they touch and the whole system resembles a gigantic peanut … The companion we have found is very significant as it can have an influence on the fate of HR 5171 A, for example, stripping off its outer layers and modifying its evolution.”